 Almost to move in day.
 The birds are starting to fly out of the brooder pen which had 30" sides.
 They are ready for more space.
 This is the Exterior Steel door that I used.
 The rough opening was for 32", which meant a 30" door.
 But when I got to Home Depot, I had 32" stuck on my mind, so that's the size of door that I bought.
 Oops.
 Luckily, at that time, I hadn't finished framing the front wall, so I simply adjusted the rough opening to 34".
 Yes, that really is a deadbolt installed there.
 No wily neighborhood roosters are coming around to visit my ladies...

 And on to the run we go.
 I chose to go the route of building panels in my shop, then attaching them to 4x4 PT posts that I cemented into the ground.
 The panels were created by joining the ends with pocket hole connections using the Kreg HD jig.
 The HD is for 2x4 construction and worked really well.
 It drops in to the Kreg K5 system that I have which was slick.
-The panels were all 78" hight and varied in length depending on the distance between the posts.
+The panels were all 78" high and varied in length depending on the distance between the posts.
 The welded wire - 16 gauge 1/2" x 1", 75" high and 48 ft long.
 Yes, quite the odd size.
 Turns out that it was a mistake in manufacturing.
 It was supposed to be 48" high and 75 ft long - which would be quite standard.
 But, somewhere along the way, the numbers got messed up.
 This turned out to be perfect because I could make it a walk-in run at 78" high, and I didn't have to splice together multiple runs of welded wire, I could just use a single piece and cut it to the length that I needed.
 I ended up buying two of those rolls of welded wire so that I had a little extra on hand.
-For fastening the welded wire to the panels, I used a DeWalt cordless 1/4" crown stapler with 1 1/2" stainless steel staples.
+For fastening the welded wire to the panels, I used a DeWalt cordless 1/4" crown stapler with 1 1/2" stainless steel staples (purchased of Amazon).
 This was the bomb.
 It has no trouble holding the heavy welded wire in place to the frame, and it moves along quite quickly.
 Every three or four inches I'd put a staple in.
 I couldn't be happier.
-The 2x4's underneath the welded wire gave me a place to stand, and keeps the welded wire "level" to the frame.
+The 2x4's underneath the welded wire gave me a place to stand, and keeps the welded wire "level" while I attach it to the frame.
 I ended up building 8 panels in all to create my run.

 These next shots are showing the installation of the completed panels with the apron attached.
 I attached the apron wire fence to each panel just before installing the panel to the posts.